-- Made preparations for the new single West Suffolk Council (to be created on 1 April 2019) and its new governance arrangements - Published a new Strategic Framework for 2018-2020 - Created new project and programme management arrangements - Appointed staff on joint contracts with Suffolk County Council and the West Suffolk Clinical Commissioning Group - Provided training for councillors on standards, social media and GDPR compliance
+- made preparations for the new single West Suffolk Council (created on 1 April 2019) and its new governance arrangements; - created new project and programme management arrangements; and - developed processes and controls to comply with new legislation, in particular compliance with the General Data Protection Regulation.

-3.5 A detailed description of the Councils' recent activities and proposed activities for the coming year is set out in the table below, against a summary of each of the principles in their Local Code of Corporate Governance.
+3.5 A detailed description of the councils' recent activities and activities to support the establishment of West Suffolk Council are set out in the table below, against a summary of each of the principles in their Local Code of Corporate Governance.

 Principle A Key Elements of West Suffolk Governance

 Framework

 Behaving with integrity, demonstrating strong Constitution

 commitment to ethical values, and respecting Employees Code of Conduct

 the rule of law Members Code of Conduct

 Contract Procedure Rules

 Anti-Fraud and Anti-Corruption Policy

 Whistle Blowing Policy

 Anti-Money Laundering Policy

 Registers of Interest

 ICT Security Policy

 Monitoring Officer

-Activity within Principle A in 2017/18
+Activity within Principle A in 2018/19